mbxss28/LIFE4136_rotation3_Group3/GENE_Annotatition/README.md

 ### Protein .fa files
 This step is rather simple since it these files have already been generated, the change with these files was that the "_" was removed from the gene ids to make sure no issues arose during the genespace analysis.
 This was done with the command

-cat proteins.fasta | tr -d "_" > proteins.fa
+cat proteins.fasta | tr -d "." > proteins.fa

 Once produced both the fa files where copied into the the peptide directory with the genespace directory that was created.

 ### bed
-For the generation of the bed files, the previously made gtf files where first filtered to remove special characters such as "_" , ";" and "".
+For the generation of the bed files, the previously made gtf files where first filtered to remove special characters such as "_" , ";", with this being done with the command